feigningfigure/WDI_NYC_Apr14_String/w07/d02/INSTRUCTORS/EX_ajax_simple_polling.md

 Simulate the "cool factor" of a quiz app that tells every user when a new quiz was created.

-You can accomplish this by opening your app in **two** browser tabs, creating a new quiz in one tab, then switching tabs and waiting for the update to be displayed.
+You can accomplish this with the following steps:

+1. Open two browser tabs, both pointing to `http://localhost:4567/`
+2. In Tab A, create a new quiz.
+3. Switch to Tab B and verify that the page updated **even though you didn't do anything on Tab B**.

+In other words, if your friend on Mars has their browser open on your app, and you create a new quiz from your browser here on Earth, they should see a change on their computer even though they're just chilling out and looking at the page.

 ## Requirements